 An open approach rhinoplasty is ideal for making the nasal tip look smaller and symmetrical, making the nose look smaller, straightening the nose, and removing a dorsal hump.
 By allowing Dr. Stanislaw to directly visualize all of the structural supports of the nose, an open approach rhinoplasty can address any and all concerns regarding the shape of your nose.

 Surgical time for an open rhinoplasty is usually longer than a closed rhinoplasty because more areas are being addressed.
-The recovery time for open approach surgery is usually longer than an endonasal procedure, again due to the fact that more work is being done.
+The healing process for open approach surgery is usually longer than an endonasal procedure, again due to the fact that more work is being done.

 Related Post: Open vs Closed Rhinoplasty

-During the consultation, Dr. Stanislaw will listen to your concerns about the appearance of your nose and examine the outside and inside of your nose., Dr. Stanislaw will then discuss with you the technical considerations of your rhinoplasty and recommend either an endonasal or an open approach rhinoplasty.
+During the consultation, Dr. Stanislaw will listen to your concerns about the appearance of your nose and examine the outside and inside of your nose., Dr. Stanislaw will then discuss with you the technical considerations of your rhinoplasty and recommend the type of facial treatments that are available and recommended for you.

 To start the conversation about what results you may benefit from undergoing nasal surgery, contact Stanislaw Facial Plastic Surgery Center today.